mhertel278/pizza_store/README.md

     Very few XL or XXL pizzas are being sold
         Recommendation: eliminate  these sizes from the menu, cutting down on inventory costs and inventory spoilage

-    Items suc as Bree Carre pizza sell far fewer units than other types in the same category
+    Items such as Bree Carre pizza sell far fewer units than other types in the same category
         Recommendation: eliminate Brie Carre and other pizza types from the menu, cutting costs for specialty ingredients

 ## Techniques Used
     Tableau Techniques:
     - Used Perameters to allow users to select the month of sales to view for the whole dashboard and which category to view for one chart
-    - Used Calculated Fields to display total dollars, units, and orders for the user's chosen month and to calculate month-over-month changes
+    - Used Calculated Fields to display total dollars, units, and orders for the user's chosen month and to calculate month-over-month changes in the KPIs
+    - Used Level Of Detail expression to find the average units per order for use in the heat map

+    Python Techniques:
+    - Read in csv files with pandas
+    - checked for null values
+    - checked for duplicates in unique* columns
+    - converted strings to datetime object for time series analysis
+    - used groupby to aggregate data
+    - used